 Bar and Court Admissions

-Meghan’s appellate experience extends to the U.S. Courts of Appeals for the Federal Circuit and the Sixth, Ninth, and Tenth Circuits.
+Meghan’s appellate experience extends to the Colorado Supreme Court and Court of Appeals and the U.S. Courts of Appeals for the Federal, Sixth, Eighth, Ninth, and Tenth Circuits.

 - Drafted and filed an amicus brief with the Colorado Supreme Court for the International Association of Defense Counsel that addressed a Colorado trial court's obligation to consider the proportionality of discovery requests under the Colorado Rules of Civil Procedure, 2015 amendments.